FIRST TIME HOME BUYER ASSISTANCE

 Your loan officer will explain to you how much money will be needed for the down payment on a home.
 You may need assistance developing a financial plan to help you save the necessary money for the down payment and closing costs.

-It is important to have a good credit history by paying your bills on time, limiting your debt, and reducing the amount of credit cards you have and the responsible use of those cards.
+It is important to have a good credit history by paying your bills on time, limiting your debt, and reducing the amount of credit cards you have, and the responsible use.
 Our loan officers will review your credit report with you to make sure the record of past and current debt is accurate.
 The better your credit history, the better your credit score and the more mortgage options you will have.

 Mortgage loans are subject to qualification, receipt of satisfactory appraisal, and verification of income, asset and debt information provided by the customer.